WWCodeTokyo/speak-her-backend/README.md

 # SpeakHer Backend

-This project is the backend for https://speakher.jp.
+This project is a prospective backend for https://speakher.jp.
+It is not currently used, but we may resume it in the future.

  This project contains is a Ruby on Rails API app, serving REST endpoints to fetch and manipulate the data.

 Specs:
 - Web server: Puma (default for Rails apps)